-The global smart packaging industry is anticipated to grow by $20 billion by 2024.
-This implies that smart packaging and product packaging is anticipated to grow in leaps and bounds in the coming years.
+According to Grand View Research’s report, the global smart packaging industry is anticipated to grow by $20 billion by 2024.
+This implies that smart packaging and product packaging is anticipated to grow in leapis and bounds in the coming years.

 Hershey’s unveiled SmartLabel QR Codes on its Hershey’s Kisses Milk Chocolate to promote ingredient transparency and provide quick access to brand representatives.